 The United Nations Special Envoy for Syria, Mr. Staffan de Mistura, is working tirelessly to bring the parties to the negotiating table and an end to the war.

 The Special Envoy has convened the parties to the United Nations Office at Geneva for intra-Syrian talks.
-Rounds were held on these dates:
+Rounds were held between:

 As mandated by Security Council Resolution 2254 (2015), the talks focus on governance, a schedule and process to draft a new constitution and the holding of elections as the basis for a Syrian-led, Syrian-owned process to end the conflict.
 Discussions will include counter-terrorism strategies.
-The last time the parties met in Geneva was in February, March and April 2016.
+The last time the parties met in Geneva was in February 2017, March 2017 as well as in February, March and April 2016.

 In December 2016, parties convened in Ankara, Turkey by Russia, Turkey and Iran, agreed to a nationwide ceasefire that began on 30 December 2016 and has generally been holding since.